pierrejay/esp32-utilities/MultiLogger/README.md

 - SD write failure: Automatic recovery attempt
 - Serial disconnection: Messages suppressed
 - Time provider failure: Fallback to uptime only

-This documentation reflects the latest changes to the MultiLogger system, focusing on clarity, completeness, and practical usage examples.